 Whether you’ve been paying off your mortgage for 5 or 15 years, it’s better to find ways to pay it down faster than your original amortization period.
 The financial freedom of being mortgage-free can be achieved through various money-saving practices that are slow and steady, but can end up shaving years off of your mortgage.

-Here are some helpful tips for paying off your mortgage faster.
+Here are some helpful tips for paying off your mortgage faster in Edmonton.

 1. Cut Down on Monthly Expenses